British Airways CEO Won't Resign, Says Outsourcing Not To Blame For IT Failure

 They no longer need to guess.

+A while ago I worked in a large bank.
+The staff there consisted of large numbers of imported Indians, and larger numbers of non-imported Indians.
+The management staff consisted of South Africans - I was one of the few odd ones out.
+(I apologize for seemingly racist descriptions, but it was in fact true.
+Of the developer staff, there were about 5 non-Indians).

+The results were pretty horrible.
+The code was made up of collections of frameworks-de-jour, whatever was trendy that month, layered.
+Maintenance was n

-Pull The Other One (Score:2)
+Pull The Other One (Score:4, Insightful)

 Fuck you Alex.
 I hope this kills BA off.